tannerkrewson/lansite/README.md

 ## Install
 1. Clone this repo however you prefer.
 If you prefer more stability, clone from the [latest release](https://github.com/tannerkrewson/Lansite/releases).
 2. Make sure you have [Node.js](https://nodejs.org/) installed on your system.
-2. Open CMD and run: `npm install`
+2. Open CMD and run: `npm install`.
-3. Make a copy of _template_config.json called config.json
+3. Make a copy of `config.template.js` called `config.js`.
-4. Change the settings as you like, and remove the comments.
+4. Change the settings in config.js to your liking.
-5. Finally, to open the server, run: `npm start`
+5. Finally, to open the server, run: `npm start`.
 6. Visit localhost:port in your browser to test.

 ## Config